 Call Live Support

-“Power of sale” refers to a clause written into most mortgages.
-It legally gives the mortgage lender the right to sell the property if you fall behind on mortgage payments.
+“Power of sale” refers to a clause written into virtually all residential mortgage contracts in Ontario.
+It legally gives the mortgage lender the right to sell the property if you fall behind on payments (default on the loan).

-Power of sale is the most common remedy lenders use to recoup the money they loaned when a borrower defaults.
-Since property has value and can be sold, it’s often a straightforward way for the lender to ensure they get their money.
+Power of sale is the most common remedy lenders use to recoup the capital they loaned when a borrower defaults.
+Since the property acts as the primary collateral and can be sold efficiently, it’s a straightforward way for the lender to ensure repayment.
+Crucially, the lender does not take ownership of the property; they act only as a vendor to settle the outstanding debt.
+This means that after the sale, any surplus funds—the remaining equity after the debt and selling costs are paid—must legally be returned to you, the homeowner.

 Power of Sale and Foreclosure might seem to be interchangeable terms as both are associated with borrowers defaulting on their mortgages, but they operate quite differently.
-Here’s a refined explanation to clarify the difference between the two.
+In Ontario, understanding which process you face is critical, as it determines your potential financial loss or recovery.

-Lenders tend to prefer the power of sale because of its efficiency and lower costs.
-It allows them to recuperate their losses swiftly without having to deal with the liabilities that come with ownership of the property.
+Lenders tend to overwhelmingly prefer the Power of Sale in Ontario because of its efficiency and lower costs.
+It allows them to recuperate their losses swiftly without having to deal with the liabilities that come with ownership of the property (e.g., property maintenance, tenant issues, unexpected repairs).
+Furthermore, the PoS process preserves the lender’s right to pursue the former homeowner for any shortfall if the property sells for less than the amount owed—a right they generally forfeit in a completed foreclosure.

 Call us today to speak to a licenced mortgage broker.